 Clinical utilization of “Energizing the Egg” technology

-In the clinical practice, clinical researchers use precursor cells to obtain autologous mitochondria and then the collected mitochondria injected into the oocytes at the time of sperm injection.
+In clinical practice, clinical researchers use precursor cells to obtain autologous mitochondria, and then the collected mitochondria are injected into the oocytes at the time of sperm injection.

 Evidential support of the success of utilizing this “Energizing the Egg” technology (OvaScience)

 The successful utilization of this technology provided the first “OvaScience baby” in 2015.

 Journal published article also reported the accumulated result of two IVF centers, one in Toronto, Canada, and the in Dubai, UAE showed a 26% and 18% clinical pregnancy rate by attempting OvaScience’s AUGMENT technology in the infertility treatment procedure.